Tuplanolla/dez/notes.md

 always supply implicit type arguments explicitly, because tracking down degeneration bugs is really annoying.

+### Definitions

+Prefer writing arguments to the left of `:` in definitions, because then we do not have to `intros` variables introduced by implicit generalization, which is fragile.

+Rewrite rules true by reduction can be stated as `Fact`s.

+When writing `Fixpoint` definitions, make sure to pass recursive arguments explicitly.
+Otherwise, changes in implicit argument inference will break them.

+### Notations

+Always provide full sections, in Agda style.

 ### Imports and Exports

 When defining operational classes,